wirelessjava2002/personal-assistant/README.md

 # Personal Assistant with LangChain

-This project is a personal assistant built using LangChain, designed to interact with your personal documents, primarily in Markdown format.
+This project is a personal assistant built using LangChain, designed to interact with  personal documents, primarily in Markdown format.
 It utilizes machine learning models to answer questions based on the content of these documents.

 ## Table of Contents
 - [Prerequisites](#prerequisites)